 Dare to Dream – Health Sciences Academy

 The first part of this pathway is through a partnership with the Office of Superintendent of Public Instruction’s (OSPI) Migrant Education Program (MEP) in a program called Dare to Dream.
 There are several Dare to Dream academies across Washington State, and WSU Health Sciences Spokane will be hosting a Dare to Dream Health Sciences Academy.

 Beginning in the summer of 2019, we will host 30 high achieving migrant high school student scholars through Dare to Dream on the WSU Health Sciences Spokane campus for a one-week program in the health sciences.
-During this program, the rising junior and senior student scholars will have experiences in health science curriculum with connections from our ESFCOM MD, Speech and Hearing Sciences, and Nutrition and Exercise Physiology programs, as well as the WSU College of Nursing and College of Pharmacy and Pharmaceutical Sciences.
+During this program, the rising junior and senior student scholars will have experiences in health science curriculum with connections from our Elson S. Floyd College of Medicine MD, Speech and Hearing Sciences, and Nutrition and Exercise Physiology programs, as well as the WSU College of Nursing and College of Pharmacy and Pharmaceutical Sciences.
 In addition, student scholars will engage in learning about Washington’s rich history of migrant farmworkers.
 We hope to inspire these students to pursue college and expand their interest for a health profession!

 2019 Dare to Dream Health Sciences Academy